learnbyexample/Command-line-text-processing/gnu_sed.md

 And so arE you.
 ```

-* `N` will fetch the next line and append to pattern space
+Quoting from [sed manual - other commands](https://www.gnu.org/software/sed/manual/sed.html#Other-Commands) for `N` command

+>Add a newline to the pattern space, then append the next line of input to the pattern space.
+If there is no more input then sed exits without processing any more commands

+>When -z is used, a zero byte (the ascii ‘NUL’ character) is added between the lines (instead of a new line)

 * See [this Q&A](https://stackoverflow.com/questions/40229578/how-to-insert-a-line-feed-into-a-sed-line-concatenation) for an interesting case of applying substitution every 4 lines but excluding the 4th line

 ```bash